Pacific Southwest, Region 9: Superfund

 ARC provided the results of the 2004-2005 soil and groundwater sampling in the Data Summary Report for Process Areas Soils Investigation and the Data Summary Report for Process Areas Groundwater Conditions.
 Samples were analyzed for metals, radiochemicals, total petroleum hydrocarbons (TPH), volatile organic compounds (VOCs), semi-volatile organic compounds (SVOCs), herbicides, and pesticides.
 ARC summarized the results and identified additional sampling locations in the Draft Process Areas OU-3 Remedial Investigation Work Plan, which was provided to EPA in 2007.

-EPA and ARC have initiated activities to address the wildlife and fugitive dust threats in OU-4 (described above in the contaminants and risks section).
+EPA and ARC initiated activities to address the wildlife and fugitive dust threats in OU-4 (described above in the contaminants and risks section).
 ARC implemented a Work Plan for Characterization of the Inactive Evaporation Ponds in September and October 2008, and initiated a Wildlife Mitigation Plan for the pumpback collection ponds at the same time.
-Results from the characterization of the evaporation ponds have been provided and are under review.
-These results will be used to plan the remedial investigation for OU-4.
+Additional field data collection was performed by ARC in 2016 which will feed into a remedy decision for the Evaporation Ponds.

 EPA completed the Public Review Draft of the Arimetco Remedial Investigation Report in July 2008 and solicited public input on the report.
 In 2009, EPA conducted supplemental investigations to evaluate groundwater, soils and processing facilities at Arimetco.
 EPA initiated an evaluation of cleanup alternatives in 2010.
-EPA completed the Draft Feasibility Study for the Arimetco Heap Leach Pads and Drain-Down Fluids in 2011 and will accept public comments after the document is released.
+EPA completed the Draft Feasibility Study for the Arimetco Heap Leach Pads and Drain-Down Fluids in 2011.
+NDEP completed a supplement to the Feasibility Study in 2015.
+EPA is currently working to finalize the Feasibility Study and is working in conjunction with U.S. BLM and NDEP to prepare the Proposed Cleanup Plan.

 ARC will submit additional work plans to EPA for the following OUs according to the schedule agreed to by EPA and ARC: Evaporation Ponds/Sulfide Tailings (OU-4), Waste Rock Areas (OU-5), Oxide Tailings (OU-6), and Wabuska Drain (OU-7).
-The original schedule was tied to the completion of the initial Process Area characterization; EPA and ARC have initiated characterization activities of the Process Area to support interim removal actions at OU-3 to address radiological materials.
+The original schedule was tied to the completion of the initial Process Area characterization which is nearly complete as of August 2016; EPA and ARC earlier initiated characterization activities of the Process Area to support interim removal actions at OU-3 to address radiological materials.
 (See Initial Actions section above.)

 Cleanup Results to Date